ngudbhav/rails-api-boilerplate/README.md

 ## Setup
 Ensure that Ruby 3.4 is installed and active in the environment.
 You can use a version manager like `rbenv` or `rvm` to manage Ruby versions.
 This application is built with Rails 8 and uses MySQL as the database.
-The code is tested with MySQL 9.3 but should work with MySQL 8.0 as well.

 ```bash
 git clone https://github.com/ngudbhav/rails-api-boilerplate.git